rafaeelaudibert/GitEmoji/README.md

 Source code for GitEmoji website, where we can see every emoji available to be used at Github on a modern interface, with constantly updated data.

-> **Disclaimer**: This repository is still a Work in Progress project.
-Project scheduled for end of 2020 January.

 ## Technologies :computer:

 This project was developed to learn about some technologies such as: